Agoric/agoric-sdk/packages/benchmark/doc/benchmarkerator.md

   benchmark.
 The `round` argument is the number of the benchmark round that this call to `executeRound` is being asked to execute (counting from 1).

+`setupRound: (context: BenchmarkContext, round: number) => Promise<void>`

+  A optional async method which is called to perform initializations required for a single round of the benchmark.
+It is called immediately before calling `executeRound` but its execution time and any resources it consumes will not be accounted against the stats for the round in question.
+The `round` argument is the number of the benchmark round that the corresponding call to `executeRound` is being asked to execute (counting from 1).

+`finishRound: (context: BenchmarkContext, round: number) => Promise<void>`

+  A optional async method which is called to perform teardowns required by a single round of the benchmark.
+It is called immediately after calling `executeRound` but its execution time and any resources it consumes will not be accounted against the stats for the round in question (or the round that follows).
+The `round` argument is the number of the benchmark round that the corresponding call to `executeRound` that just completed execution (counting from 1).

 `finish?: (context: BenchmarkContext) => Promise<void>`

   An optional async method to perform any post-run teardown that you need to do.